 There are various ways you can pay your taxes:

-- On-line banking (only available at ATB Financial, CIBC, Servus Credit Union and TD Canada Trust)
+- On-line banking (Available at ATB Financial, CIBC, Servus Credit Union, TD Canada Trust, BMO, Scotiabank and Tangerine)

 - Pre-authorized by automatic payments that come

 directly out of your account - Preauthorized Payment Agreement Form (along with a void cheque)